BijeshShrestha/ML_GroupProject/README.md

 ===
 ## Git repository, prospectus, final project website, and webapp
 ===

 ### Git Repository:

 - [Project Submission](https://github.com/BijeshShrestha/ML_GroupProject) used for demo and user testing

+### Tutorial on how to run the project locally and on the HPC
+    Tutorial is included in the repository as "PDInstTrainLocal.md", "PDInstTrainHPC.md", and "PDInstTrainTuring.md" files in "tutorials" folder.
+This infomation is also included in the project website at [▶️ Project Website](https://bijeshshrestha.github.io/ML_GroupProject/)

 ### Prospectus - Project Proposal